-Spanish sides Sevilla FC and CA Osasuna face tricky ties against 1.
-FSV Mainz and Stade Rennais FC after the UEFA Cup first round draw today in Monaco's Grimaldi Forum.
+Spanish clubs Sevilla FC and CA Osasuna face tricky ties against 1.
+FSV Mainz and Stade Rennais FC in the UEFA Cup first round following today's draw in Monaco.

 Holders begin defence